alexobrien20/Conway-Game-Of-Life/README.md

 # Conway's-Game-Of-Life
-A quick implementation of Conway's Game of Life in python using pygame.;
+A quick implementation of Conway's Game of Life in python using pygame.

 # Demo